nooqta/saiku/readme.md

 ```
 ## Future Features

+- **Incorporation of Diverse Models**: While currently relying on OpenAI and its code interpreter, future versions of Saiku aim to incorporate various other AI and LLM models to enhance its capabilities and versatility
 - **Web Compatible Version**: Development of a web-compatible version of Saiku to ensure easy accessibility and integration into web-based platforms.
 - **Python Version**: Creation of a Python version of Saiku to cater to Python developers and AI enthusiasts, allowing seamless integration into Python-centric projects.
 - **Configuration Management**: Implementation of a robust configuration management system to ensure Saiku’s smooth and efficient operation in diverse environments.